 If the kitchen display system is used in a full service environment and your POS vendor also offers handheld tablets, your servers can get instant notifications on their tablet's interface when tickets are marked as fulfilled on the KDS.

 No handhelds?
 No problem.
-Some KDS options will send text messages to servers when food is in the window in an FSR, or to customers in a QSR.
+Some KDS options will send text messages to servers when food is in the window in a full-service restaurant, or to customers in a quick-service restaurant.

-Instant alerts to servers or customers streamlines operations and ensures that your guests receive their food as soon as it is ready so dishes are never delivered cold.
+Instant alerts to servers or customers streamline operations and ensures that your guests receive their food as soon as it is ready, so dishes are never delivered cold.

 5. Reduced Waste

 This also has a huge positive impact on the environment.
-Toast estimates 2,500 trees were saved in 2017 thanks to restaurants using a KDS in the BOH.
+Toast estimates 6,300 trees were saved in 2018 thanks to restaurants using a KDS in the back of house.

-In addition to cutting down on wasted paper, by helping your restaurant operations be more focused and efficient, kitchen display systems can also help to cut down on food wasted as a result of mis-communication between the front and back of house.
+In addition to cutting down on wasted paper, by helping your restaurant operations be more focused and efficient, kitchen display systems can also help cut down on food waste as a result of miscommunication between the front and back of house.

 6. Integrated Online Ordering Process